Property Tax Guide

 South Carolina has two tax assessment rates for real property: the common 6%, and the primary residence exemption of 4%.

-4%: primary residences Homeowners in South Carolina can declare one property as their primary legal residence, and with an approved application will enjoy a reduction in assessment ratio from 6% to 4%.
-That reduction though is much more than ⅓: an additional Property Tax Relief is applied automatically, which further reduces the millage rate.
-In effect, a primary residence homeowner will typically see a substantial property tax reduction of around 60-70%.
+Homeowners in South Carolina can declare one property as their primary legal residence, and with an approved application will enjoy a reduction in assessment ratio from 6% to 4%.

-6%: all other real estate This is the standard property tax ratio for investment and commercial properties as well as second homes – while there is no property tax relief from SC, most of these property owners are declaring the property as a Schedule C asset on income taxes.
-For more details on property tax assessments, see the Assessor’s Office for the respective county:
+This is the standard property tax ratio for investment and commercial properties as well as second homes – many of these property owners are declaring the property as an income-producing asset on Schedule C of their US income tax returns.

 Charleston County